-We start our consideration with recalling a formulation of FDT in the form known as a continuous Lyapunov (Sylvester) equation.
+where the driving matrix $A$ is large, random and not symmetric and, in particular, not normal.
+Matrix $A$ is called normal if $AA^T = A^TA$.
+Here $\xi(t)$ represents a random (Gaussian) driving force with zero mean and the correlation matrix $\<\xi_i(t)\xi_j(t')\>=B_{ij}\delta(t-t')$.
+This process can be also viewed as a multivariate version of the Ornstein-Uhlenbeck process~\cite{WangUhlenbeck,Zwanzig,Godreche_2019}.
+The multivariate Langevin dynamics is relevant in many instances, e.g. in modeling Markovian reaction networks, with entries of the matrix $A$ representing transition rates between states derived from the chemical master equation~\cite{Chen_2022} or dynamic response and localization phenomena in population dynamics \cite{May} and biological transport \cite{Sar2021}.
+For neural networks matrix $A$ captures synaptic couplings between neurons~\cite{Sompolinsky_1988,Enzo_2023}.
+Not dissimilar equations can also be shown \cite{Fyod_unpub} to underlie the description of diffusive fields in reverberating cavities in the framework of effective Hamiltonian approach~\cite{Davy_2021}.\\ We start our consideration with recalling a formulation of FDT in the form known as a continuous Lyapunov (Sylvester) equation.
 Then, we discuss modifications necessary when the asymmetric coupling matrix $A$, despite having a complex spectrum, can be diagonalized by a single unitary transformation.
-Such a situation of {\it normal} matrices~\footnote{Matrix $A$ is called normal if $AA^T = A^TA$} is however non-generic, which motivates us to consider a generic case of truly non-normal $A$.
-We then present the generalized FDT, pointing out the crucial role played for the system's dynamics by the left-right eigenvector non-orthogonality factors of the type introduced by Chalker and Mehlig in ~\cite{ChalkerMehlig}.
-As a next step, building on~\cite{Godreche_2019}, we link those factors with the entropy production rate, and show that increasing non-normality in the system, while keeping spectrum unaltered enhances entropy production.
-Finally, we present numerics for three models, which explicitly confirm the importance of eigenvectors non-orthogonality factors and display the associated transient behavior.
-We conclude by discussing the relevance of the proposed generalization not only for the study of real neuronal systems, but also for much broader class of models with non-normality built in. \\

-In the following we always assume that $A$ is a time-independent matrix whose all eigenvalues have only negative real parts to ensure stability of the quiescent steady state $x=0$.
-The general solution of Eq.(\ref{eq:lang}) with the initial condition $x(0)=x_0$ is $x(t)=e^{At}x_0+\int_0^t ds e^{A(t-s)}\xi(s)$ and the covariance of instantaneous fluctuations $\delta x(t)=x(t)-e^{At}x_0$ is given by the $N\times N$ matrix
+Such a situation of {\it normal} matrices is however non-generic, which motivates us to consider a generic case of truly non-normal $A$.
+We then present the generalized FDT, pointing out the crucial role played for the system's dynamics by the left-right eigenvector non-orthogonality factors introduced by Chalker and Mehlig~\cite{ChalkerMehlig}.
+Next, we link those factors with the entropy production rate~\cite{Godreche_2019}, and show that increasing non-normality in the system, while keeping spectrum unaltered enhances entropy production.
+Our numerical results confirm the importance of eigenvector non-orthogonality and display the associated transient behavior.
+We conclude by discussing the relevance of the proposed generalization not only for the study of real neuronal systems, but also for much broader class of models with non-normality built in. \\ We assume that $A$ is a time-independent matrix whose all eigenvalues have only negative real parts to ensure stability of the steady state $x=0$.
+The general solution of (\ref{eq:lang}) with the initial condition $x(0)=x_0$ is $x(t)=e^{At}x_0+\int_0^t ds e^{A(t-s)}\xi(s)$ and the covariance of instantaneous fluctuations $\delta x(t)=x(t)-e^{At}x_0$ is given by the $N\times N$ matrix

 where we assumed $\tau>0$.
 The equal-time covariance matrix given by